Skip to main content

 Long Call: Share price expectation

 The long call strategy is a very bullish position.
-We want the share price of FB to rise substantially between now and the expiration date on March 17th 2017.
+We want the share price of AAPL to rise substantially between now and the expiration date (Jan 2026 in our example).

 Long Call Strategy = Very bullish